 We’re excited to work in a city that already has the ethos to see women in tech soar and offers a diverse talent pool that continues to gain momentum.
-We look forward to convening and elevating Chicago’s already robust efforts toward gender equality in tech, creating an actionable example for cities around the country.
+We look forward to convening and elevating Chicago’s already robust efforts toward gender equity in tech, creating an actionable example for cities around the country.

 Tech-related degree completions in Chicago grew by ~37% from 2012 to 2017.